Conspiracy theories have been around forever. In a new book, Anna Merlan explains why they're getting more powerful.

 MJ: What responsibility do you think social media companies have to curb conspiracy theories?

 AM: I really struggle with this a lot.
-I don’t feel like I’ve come up with a good response to it because, for instance, Lenny Posner, who is a Sandy Hook dad, has talked a lot about the need to better regulate the internet.
+I don’t feel like I’ve come up with a good response to it because, for instance, Lenny Pozner, who is a Sandy Hook dad, has talked a lot about the need to better regulate the internet.
 And I completely understand why he thinks that.
 At the same time, the idea of social media companies like Facebook—who have a really terrible track record of flagging this information—having even more power makes me really, really nervous.
 I think that we have created a problem that is really hard to solve, because we have created such efficient pipelines and it’s hard for the pipelines to carry only fresh water and not also garbage and sewage.
 At the same time, I think we have seen pretty clearly that in some cases, de-platforming some particularly virulent people has worked.
 I think Alex Jones’ reach is less than it ever has been, he’s getting more criticism for his ideas than he ever has.
 For somebody like Milo Yiannopoulos or Gavin McInnes—these are people who got really famous because of platforms like Twitter and Instagram and YouTube—and not having the same access to those platforms inarguably makes it harder for them to spread what they’re trying to spread.

 MJ: And what responsibility do we have as journalists?